List of Chicago Fire characters: Christopher Herrmann

-Until the birth of Boden's son with his current wife Donna, Herrmann was the only character on the show who was married with children.
+Until the birth of Boden's son with his wife Donna, Herrmann is the only character on the show who is married with children.
 As such, he has a soft spot for young victims.
-In season 3, after learning that a young boy he had previously rescued died from a fire caused by his negligent alcoholic father, he had to be physically restrained by Casey from hitting the father in a fit of rage.
-Boden sought his advice many times about dealing with his pregnant wife and infant son.
+In season 3, after learning that a young boy he had previously rescued died from a fire caused by his negligent alcoholic father, he has to be physically restrained by Casey from hitting the father in a fit of rage.
+Boden seeks his advice many times about dealing with his pregnant wife and infant son.
 Herrmann is also the first to notice Dawson's strange behavior prior to her and Casey revealing her pregnancy to the crew.

 Herrmann is portrayed as a hands-on father and devoted family man who considers his fellow firefighters and paramedics at 51 as part of his extended family; most of his colleagues have babysat his five children at some point and Herrmann has no qualms about discussing the children with his wife in front of them.
 In the episode "Path of Destruction" it is stated that he and his family live in the West Lawn area of Chicago.
 At the start of season 1, Herrmann and his wife Cindy have three sons and a daughter.
-In season 4 he stated that they have been married for twenty two years.
+In season 4 he stated that they have been married for twenty-two years.
 Cindy had suffered a miscarriage before their first child Lee Henry.
 Their fifth child and youngest son was born in the season finale after a difficult birth.
 Severide and Shay are named as godparents.
 Herrmann is shown to be a doting father and husband who often speaks of his family.
 All five children were christened into the Catholic Church.
-Because Cindy is Catholic, she does not use birth control, which led to Herrmann's much derided decision to do a vasectomy as his 20th anniversary present to her so that she does not have to go through another pregnancy without compromising her religious beliefs.
-His co-workers all tried to dissuade him from going through with it but their "concern" backfires against them as Cindy reacted by laughing and hugging her husband.
+Because Cindy is Catholic, she does not use birth control, which leads to Herrmann's much derided decision to have a vasectomy as his 20th anniversary present to her so that she does not have to go through another pregnancy without compromising her religious beliefs.
+His co-workers all try to dissuade him from going through with it but their "concern" backfires against them as Cindy reacts by laughing and hugging her husband.